Kiyosato Museum of Photographic Arts

 In the 1970s, a group of U.S. photographers revived the technique and saved platinum prints from obscurity by introducing a contemporary style to the technique.

 We first focused on the inimitable elegance and beauty of platinum prints, then realized its advantage in long-term storage.
 Photographic science and technology have made dramatic progress, and will continue to change and develop.

 Our interest does not lie solely in new technology and techniques.
 We are striving to revive, reevaluate pass on, and develop valuable techniques of expression that have survived the test of time, yet run the risk of being forgotten.

 3. Photographs by the Next Generation: Young Portfolio

-As our third policy, we look for young photography enthusiasts, buy their works, and preserve these for posterity as part of our permanent collection.
+As our third policy, we look for young photography enthusiasts, buy their works, and preserve these for posterity as part of our collection.

 In all fields of art, works that attempt to transcend the age in which they are produced have always been criticized, ignored, or rejected.
 Even today, many museums collect only works by artists with established reputations.
 Yet surely it is the works of young people, who have yet to make a name for themselves and who struggle in the process of artistic fulfillment, that are our future asset, possessing the power to pioneer a new age.

 We decided to encourage these young people by collecting their works.
 Any photographer under the age of 35, amateur or professional, may submit work for selection, which is carried out once a year.
 Basically, there are no qualifications for applicants, regardless of nationality and gender, and works may be either published or not.
 We have great expectations regarding the courage and enthusiasm of young photographers.

 Finally, the museum not only collects and exhibits the photographs, but also preserves them to pass on to future generations.
 It is only a small museum, but we consider the execution of this role to be one of the fundamental objectives of the museum.